AI-ffinity/nmr_tutorials/SPARKY_and_POKY/Peak_picking_4D_spectrum.md

 ## Prerequisites

 - Installation of POKY or NMRFAM-Sparky; license for POKY.
+- Copy the enhanced **Restricted Peak Pick** POKY plugin that reads the tolerance values from the peak's "Note" field from `nmr_tutorials/SPARKY_and_POKY/POKY/scripts/restrictedpick.py` to your `POKY/poky_linux/modules/poky/` folder.
-- Access to the specified Ubiquitin 4D and 15N HSQC spectrum files.
+- Access to the specified CA2 protein 4D HCNH NOESY, 15N HSQC and 13C HSQC spectrum files.

 ## Steps